pygeo/pycmbs/layout_notes.md

 # Notes
  * `MI`: according to PEP8 module names should have short lowercase names.
 Name `pyCMBS` could be the name of the package, but importable module shall be in lowercase: `pycmbs`
  * `MI`: There can be a dedicated folder just for integration/acceptance tests.
-It also makes running unittests much faster.
+It also makes running unittests much faster as they are separated from the acceptance tests which normally are computationally more intensive.
  * `MI`: Python applications, like `pycmbs.py` could be just placed in the root space.
 Projects like [`virtualenv`](https://github.com/pypa/virtualenv/blob/develop/virtualenv.py) (with standalone application) do it that way.